MrDrElliot/Lumina/README.md

 - **Shared Library**
   Planned to switch from the current static library to a shared (DLL).
 - **User-defined Plugins**
   Extensible plugin system for custom game logic.
+- **Multi-Threaded renderer**

 ---